altocodenl/tagaway/readme.md

                      if (tag.match (/d::/)) return parseInt (tag.slice (3));
 ```

-We sort the result, which will only contain the year and the month, putting the largest number first (which will be the year, since we don't accept pivs with dates where the year is below 1970).
+We sort the result, which will only contain the year and the month, putting the largest number first (which will be the year, since we don't accept pivs with dates where the year is before 1970).

 ```javascript
                   }).sort (function (a, b) {return b - a})